-- Maintain policies that encourage handling any vehicular parking beyond that needed to accommodate short-term needs for commercial and office visitors in a parking structure; utilize the Incentive Program to consider flexibility in these standards. - Require both short- and long-term bicycle parking with all projects, tailored to different general uses.
-Establish standards for parking design and location, and encourage larger projects to provide showers, changing facilities and repair stations.
+Maintain policies that encourage handling

+any vehicular parking beyond that needed to accommodate short-term needs for commercial and office visitors in a parking structure; utilize the Incentive Program to consider flexibility in these standards.

+Require electric vehicle charging stations for larger projects.

 4.2.1.7.
-Architectural Standards
+Architectural Requirements

 Development and redevelopment in the Parole Town Center should carefully consider the architectural form and features of each building to produce structures that are well articulated and provide harmonious visual interest on all sides.
 Building facades and rooflines should be layered, with design features to help create depth, pattern and texture.
-The following general principles should be incorporated into the development requirements for projects in the Parole Town Center.
+The following general principles shall be incorporated into development projects in the Parole Town Center.